 A victim is anyone who has suffered harm because of a criminal offence.
 This includes those who have been physically, mentally, emotionally or financially harmed.
 It also covers families of those who have died because of a criminal offence.

 If you have been accused of a criminal offence, contact us now at Ashmans Solicitors.
-We represent clients across England and Wales.
 We are available to take your call 24 hours a day, 7 days a week.

 What does the consultation propose?